-This post has decorated kid made ornament projects for the holidays.
-Both are made on sphere shapes, one with a clear globe and one with an inexpensive purchased Styrofoam glitter ornament.
+This post has decorated kid-made ornament projects for the holidays.
+Both are made on sphere shapes, one with a clear globe and one with an inexpensively purchased Styrofoam glitter ornament.
 By starting with actual although plain ornaments, the children will be successful by adding a few craft items.

 Sparkly Globes Made Two Ways